Walk Like an Egyptian: Chart performance

-"Walk Like an Egyptian" was released as the third single from Different Light.
+"Walk Like an Egyptian" was the third single released from Different Light.
 It debuted on the Billboard Hot 100 in September 1986.
 The song reached a peak of number three on the UK Singles Chart in November 1986 and reached number one in the US on December 20, staying at the top of the Hot 100 for four weeks, carrying it over into January 1987.
 The success of the song and "Manic Monday" propelled Different Light to number two on the Billboard 200 chart, making it the group's most successful album.